Fort Worth Criminal Defense Attorney

 In American law enforcement, the district attorney and police force are under pressure to meet certain statistics every year.
 This works to the detriment of anyone arrested for a crime as it leads to law enforcement officials slapping on as many charges as possible in order to meet their quota.
 For instance, if you were caught spraying graffiti and arrested for vandalism, a police officer may try to charge you with obstruction of justice if you attempt to resist them in anyway.
 Obstruction is a serious criminal offense and it can be very easy for overzealous law enforcement to misinterpret innocent actions as obstruction when they are eager to improve stats.

-Call My Fort Worth Office Today
+Call Our Fort Worth Criminal Lawyer Today

 Don’t wait to learn about your defense options.
 Call (817) 857-6307 today.